What is Back-to-Basics?

 The new comer's life changes, and the desire to drink leaves them.
 Many never drank again.

-AA’s remarkable recovery rate during the 1940s was due, in large part, to these Back to Basics Meetings.
+AA’s remarkable recovery rate during the 1940s was due, in large part, to these Back-to-Basics Beginners Meetings.
 For many thousands of alcoholics, the Beginner’s Meetings became “the foundation stone of their recovery.”

 The book we are reading from is our textbook for recovery.
 This is the only book we will use during these sessions, except for an occasional reference to an AA pamphlet, newsletter article, or source material used to write the Big Book, and one other article by a psychologist about media addiction.